-Selenium-79 was included in the list of selected COPCs for two of the past site-wide studies (1998 CA and 2006 Data Package), and three Performance Assessments (200 West LLBGs PA, 200 East LLBGs PA and WMA C PA).
+Selenium-79 was included in the list of selected COPCs for two of the past sitewide studies (1998 CA and 2006 Data Packages), and three PAs (200 West LLBGs PA, 200 East LLBGs PA, and WMA C PA).
 Although selenium-79 was predicted to be a groundwater dose contributor in some of the earlier studies, this would not be the case for K_d values currently considered to be appropriate for selenium-79.
-As discussed in Appendix A, the understanding of selenium-79 K_d has progressed over time.
+As discussed in Appendix A of this document, the understanding of selenium-79 K_d has progressed over time.
 During the early studies, the K_d for selenium-79 was assumed to be 0 mL/g (i.e., no retardation).
 Current estimates, based on site-specific data, are higher, ranging from 3 to 10 mL/g (PNNL-13895), assuming low selenium concentrations and near neutral conditions.
 In the immediate vicinity of waste sites, the selenium K_d may be lower due to higher selenium concentrations or basic conditions, but throughout most of the vadose zone, conditions favoring the higher K_d range should apply.

-Also, the SIM inventory (ECF-HANFORD-17-0079, Appendix J) for selenium-79 was less than 2.3 Ci for all historical liquid discharges included in the SIM.
-Based on the relatively high K_d , limited inventory, exclusion from the TC&WM EIS list of COPCs, and lack of impact for studies with higher K_d values (DOE/ORP-2000-24, Hanford Immobilized Low-Activity Waste Performance Assessment: 2001 Version, WCH-520, Performance Assessment for the Environmental Restoration Disposal Facility, Hanford Site, Washington, and RPP-RPT-59958, Performance Assessment for the Integrated Disposal Facility, Hanford Site, Washington), selenium-79 will be removed from the list of proposed COPCs.
+Also, the SIM-v2 inventory (Appendix J in ECF-HANFORD-17-0079) for selenium-79 was less than 2.3 Ci for all historical liquid discharges.
+Based on the relatively high K_d , limited inventory, exclusion from the TC & WM EIS (DOE/EIS-0391) list of COPCs, and lack of impact for studies with higher K_d values (DOE/ORP-2000-24, Hanford Immobilized Low-Activity Waste Performance Assessment: 2001 Version, the ERDF PA [WCH-520], and the IDF PA [RPP-RPT-59958]), selenium-79 will be removed from the list of proposed COPCs.